ron-rs/ron/README.md

 [^serde-flatten-hack]: Deserialising a flattened struct from a map requires that the struct's [`Visitor::expecting`](https://docs.rs/serde/latest/serde/de/trait.Visitor.html#tymethod.expecting) implementation formats a string starting with `"struct "`.
 This is the case for automatically-derived [`Deserialize`](https://docs.rs/serde/latest/serde/de/trait.Deserialize.html) impls on structs.
 See [#455](https://github.com/ron-rs/ron/pull/455) for more details.

-[^serde-restrictions]: Most of these restrictions are currently blocked on [serde#1183](https://github.com/serde-rs/serde/issues/1183), which limits non-self-describing formats from roundtripping format-specific information through internally (or adjacently) tagged or untagged enums.
+[^serde-restrictions]: Most of these restrictions are currently blocked on [serde#1183](https://github.com/serde-rs/serde/issues/1183), which limits non-self-describing formats from roundtripping format-specific information through internally (or adjacently) tagged or untagged enums or `#[serde(flatten)]`ed fields.

 ## License